salyerik/pulsometer/README.md

-# This is the Shopping Landing page
+# This is a Shopping Landing page

 ## I used here:
 * HTML (BEM)